State of Georgia COVID-19 Hotline: (844) 442-2681

 Current District Communications about COVID-19

-5.29.2020 Human Resources Memo to APS Supervisors.
-Read the full memo here.
+7.31.2020 Superintendent Memo to All APS Employees.
+Read the complete document here.

 At a district level, APS strongly encourages students, schools, families and staff to engage in a few protective measures as encouraged by the World Health Organization: